Article I – Name and Objectives

 Article III – Directors and Officers

 Section 1.
 BOARD OF DIRECTORS.
-The general management of the Club’s affairs shall be entrusted to the Board of Directors.
-The Board shall be comprised of nine members, all of who shall be members in good standing who are residents of the United States.
-There shall be three Directors elected annually by expiring terms and these shall be three year terms and shall be filled as provided for in Article IV.
+The general management of the Club’s affairs shall be entrusted to the Board of Directors, unless otherwise stated in these bylaws.
+The Board shall be comprised of nine members, all of whom shall be Voting Members and are residents of the United States.
+There shall be three Directors elected annually by expiring terms.
+These shall be three-year terms which become effective immediately after the Annual Meeting and shall be filled as provided for in Article IV.
 No Director may serve for more than two successive elected three-year terms within an eight (8) year period.
 Two members residing under one roof may not serve at the same time on the Board of Directors.
 The Club’s Officers shall consist of President, Vice President, Secretary, and Treasurer, who shall be elected by the Board of Directors annually.
 The election of these officers will be made from the members of the Board at a meeting, which shall be held immediately following the Annual Meeting of the Club.
+Candidates for election to the Board of Directors shall have been full members for a minimum of five (5) years before running for the Board.
+Elected Board members are expected to attend the annual meeting and actively participate in voting and discussions during the year.
+They should be familiar with basic computer skills such as email, word processing, spreadsheets, and file sharing methods.

 Section 2.
 OFFICERS.

-The Club’s Officers, consisting of the President, Vice President, Secretary and Treasurer shall serve in their respective capacities both with regard to the Club and its meeting and the Board and its meeting.
+The Club’s Officers, consisting of the President, Vice President, Secretary and Treasurer shall serve in their respective capacities both in regard to the Club and its meetings and the Board and its meetings.

-- The President shall preside at all meetings of the Club and the Board, and shall have the duties and powers normally appurtenant to the Office of the President in addition to those particularly specified by the Bylaws.
+- The President shall preside at all meetings of the Club and the Board and shall have the duties and powers normally appurtenant to the Office of the President in addition to those particularly specified by these Bylaws.

-- The Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence or incapacity.
+- The Vice President shall have the duties and exercise the powers of the President in case of the President’s death, absence, or incapacity, or death.

-- The Secretary shall keep a record of all meetings of the Club and of the Board and of all votes taken by mail and of all matters of which a record shall be ordered by the Club.
-He shall have charge of all correspondence, notify members of meetings, notify new members of their election to membership, notify officers and directors of their election to office, keep a roll of the members of the Club with their addresses, and carry out such other duties as are prescribed in these Bylaws.
+- The Secretary shall keep a record of all meetings of the Club, and of the Board, and of all votes taken by mail and of all matters of which a record shall be ordered by the Club.
+They shall; have charge of all correspondence, notify members of meetings, notify new members of their election to membership, notify Officers and Directors of their election to office, keep a roll of all the members of the Club who are in good standing, with their addresses and additional contact information, and carry out such other duties as are prescribed in these Bylaws.

-- The Treasurer shall handle all Club financial transactions, including collection of dues, and shall keep a detailed accounting of receipts and disbursements.
-He shall deposit Club funds in a bank approved by the Board in the name of the Club.
+- The Treasurer shall manage all Club financial transactions, including collection of dues, and shall keep a detailed accounting of receipts and disbursements.
+They shall deposit Club funds in a bank approved by the Board in the name of the Club.
 Club books shall be open to the inspection of Board members at all times and there will be an annual audit of the books arranged by the Board of Directors.
+The audit cannot be conducted by any member of the Board.
 The Treasurer shall make a quarterly report to the Board of all financial activity ensuing during the previous three months and an annual report to members of all money received and expended during the previous fiscal year.
 The Treasurer shall be responsible for preparing and filing financial reports with state and federal revenue offices.
-He shall be bonded in such amount, as the Board of Directors shall determine.
-In addition to his routine bookkeeping duties, the Treasurer shall have the deeper obligation of keeping the Board of Directors and members aware of the health of the Club’s financial position, projecting expenses and income.
+They shall be bonded in such amount, as the Board of Directors shall determine.
+In addition to their routine bookkeeping duties, the Treasurer shall have the deeper obligation of keeping the Board of Directors and membership aware of the health of the Club’s financial position, projecting expenses and income.

 Section 4.
 DELEGATE TO THE AMERICAN KENNEL CLUB.
 The delegate to the American Kennel Club shall be appointed by the Board of Directors annually.
-The Delegate is not a member of the Board of Directors, however, a member of the Board of Directors may be appointed as Delegate.
-The duties of the Delegate shall be to attend the quarterly meetings of the American Kennel Club Delegates whenever possible and to report the results of these meetings to the Board of Directors.
+A member of the Board of Directors may be appointed as Delegate.
+The duties of the Delegate shall be to attend the quarterly meetings of the American Kennel Club Delegates whenever possible, and to report the results of these meetings to the Board of Director.

 Article IV – The Club Year, Voting, Nominations, Elections